emipa606/Warframe/README.md

 https://steamcommunity.com/sharedfiles/filedetails/?id=1521727860

+--- Original Description ---

-Add warframe into rimworld(Ver 0.1)
+Add warframe into rimworld

 New Race:
 Warframe:Master of Sword and Gun.